 Elton Hall

-Elton Hall is a romantic Gothic house and garden, home to the Proby family for over 400 years.
-Explore grand state rooms, rare art and manuscripts, and enchanting formal gardens that reflect centuries of heritage, elegance, and care near Peterborough.
+Elton Hall is a romantic part Gothic house, home to the Proby family for over 400 years.
+Explore grand state rooms, rare art and manuscripts, and enchanting formal gardens that reflect centuries of heritage, elegance and care near Peterborough.

 Visit Website